 Dotted around the Lake there are a number of charming towns for you to visit, all unique and filled with cobbled streets, pretty churches, ancient frescos, stunning gardens, promenades, local wines, and of course lots of gelato!
 Throughout the week local markets are held around the Lake, moving from town to town every day.
 These offer a wide selection of local produce, including fashion, gifts, homeware and delicious Italian food.

-The winding roads up the west coast to the north of Lake Garda set the scene in the James Bond movie 'Quantum of Solace' (yes, THAT chase scene!)
+The winding roads up the west coast to the north of Lake Garda set the scene in the James Bond movie 'Quantum of Solace' (take a look at the opening scenes!)
 You can follow in the footsteps (or wheels) of James Bond and drive along one of the most stunning and scenic roads in Europe that is literally carved into the mountain side next to the Lake.

 Families can experience the marvels of Gardaland, Italy's biggest theme park, or the wonders of CanevaWorld with it's Medieval Knights or Aqua Paradise.
 Couples can wander the pretty villages, travelling between each one by the local ferry, or what about wine or olive oil tasting?
 Sports enthusiasts can take advantage of the world-famous windsurf areas, mountain bike or paraglide down Monte Baldo... or if you prefer just take a dip in the warm, clear waters of the lake and dry off on the beach in the beautiful Italian sunshine!
-And if you want something a little more special...experience the magical atmosphere as the night sky is filled with fireworks...every week in the summer!
+If you are looking for something a little special...experience the magical atmosphere as the night sky is filled with fireworks every week during the summer!

 Did you know...
 Milan, Venice and Verona are all close by!
 A day trip to these beautiful Italian cities are all just a couple of hours drive away.
 There are train stations located at Peschiera del Garda and Desenzano which also connect you easily to these famous Italian cities.

 * At its longest point, Lake Garda is 51,6 km